Sarah Nolet - Partner & CEO

 As a consultant and presenter, Cass has worked with organisations including GroupM, ABC, the Foundation for Young Australians, National Council of Social Services, Vivid Ideas, University of Technology Sydney, Optus and Private Wealth Network.

 Cass holds a Bachelor of Commerce from the University of Sydney.
 She is a Board Director of Youth Without Borders, and was named a Global Shaper of the World Economic Forum in 2015.
-She represented Australia as a delegate to the G20 Young Entrepreneurs Alliance Global Summit in Germany and was selected by the U.S. Department of State for the prestigious International Visitor Leadership Program in 2017.
+She represented Australia as a delegate to the G20 Young Entrepreneurs Alliance Global Summit in Germany and was selected by the U.S. Department of State for the International Visitor Leadership Program in 2017.